jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Disable automatic build on save

-Set the configuration variable `latex-workshop.latex.autoBuild.onSave.enabled` to `false`.
+Set the configuration variable `latex-workshop.latex.autoBuild.run` to `"never"`.

 ## My file is built when I paste

 Set `editor.formatOnPaste` to `false`.

 The formatting program `latexindent` changes the file on disk when formatting and not only the buffer content.
-VSCode interprets it as a file save and triggers a build if `latex-workshop.latex.autoBuild.onSave.enabled` to `true`
+VSCode interprets it as a file save and triggers a build if `latex-workshop.latex.autoBuild.run` to `"onSave"`

 ## Format on save does not work